pforret/m1_homebrew/README.md

   you will get the following warning every time you try to `brew install` a package

         Warning: You are running macOS on a arm64 CPU architecture.
         We do not provide support for this (yet).
         Reinstall Homebrew under Rosetta 2 until we support it.
         You will encounter build failures with some formulae.
         Please create pull requests instead of asking for help on Homebrew's GitHub, Twitter or any other official channels.
 You are responsible for resolving any issues you experience while you are running this unsupported configuration.

 * you can however install the package by using `brew install -s`, which is short for `brew install --build-from-source`
 * the installation will probably work, but it's not guaranteed.
-* every time brew stops with "You can try to install ...", do that first and then run the original `brew install` again.
+* every time `brew` stops with "_You can try to install ..._", do that first and then run the original `brew install` again.